jlucasldm/jlucasldm/README.md

 ## 👋🏻 Hi there!
 Hi!
 I'm João Lucas, 22, a Computer Science student at [UFBA](https://ufba.br/).

-I'm currently working at Serpro as an intern.
-I use Angular, Java, and SQL to manage diverse applications.
+I work at Serpro, Serviço Federal de Processamento de Dados, as a full-stack developer intern.
+I use Angular, Git, and PostgreSQL as the main technologies to develop, test, and maintain systems of governmental proportions.

-I’m currently learning about data science, artificial intelligence, and machine learning.
-Also, recently i did a [CG project](https://github.com/jlucasldm/backrooms) that really got me into game development.
-So, to start to learn it, I'm working on a [Doom project](https://github.com/jlucasldm/doom).
+I'm also a volunteer researcher in a scientific project, aimed at studying ethical and sociotechnical aspects of language-based systems and to document Large Language Models and Datasets in Brazilian Portuguese.

 I also love movies.
-I try to study it on my own, but I do want to, at some point, join a university to study it academically.
+I try to study it on my own, but I want to eventually join a university to study it academically.

-### 💻 Some cool projects i made:
+### 💻 Some cool projects I made:
-- [Backrooms](https://github.com/jlucasldm/backrooms): A virtual environment set in the popular creepy pasta The Backrooms
+- [Ofir, the all-knowing](https://github.com/jlucasldm/langchain_chat): A chatbot developed using OpenAI's GPT-3.5-turbo model, refined to interact with the user as an old storyteller from distant lands who knows all about Berserk (up to the Golden Age arc).
+- [Thin Ice AI](https://github.com/brunobdcorreia/Thin-Ice-Learning): Two AI agents, using A* and Q-Learning approaches, trained to beat the popular Club Penguin's mini-game, Thin Ice.
-- [Doom](https://github.com/jlucasldm/doom): A remake of the original 93 game, using python
+- [Doom](https://github.com/jlucasldm/doom): A remake of the original 93 game, using python (WIP).
 - [Cops and Robbers](https://github.com/jlucasldm/trabalho-grafos): An algorithmic translation of a mathematical theorem to define a winning condition in a Cop and Robbers game
 - [Client-Server Application](https://github.com/jlucasldm/trabalho-redes): A client-server application using python